stevenxchung/OMSCS-Notes/CS 6300 - SDP/Lesson 08 (P3L1) - Software Architecture.md

 ## Architectural Recovery

 What happens when an architecture drifts or erodes?
 We have to take a path leading to **architectural recovery** which typically means to determine SWA from implementation and fix it.
 Developers should not simply _tweak_ code to recover their SWA.

+## Architectural Elements

+A SWA typically is not a monolith composition and interplay of different elements.
+SWA includes:

+1. Processing elements
+2. Data elements
+3. Interaction elements
+4. Components
+5. Connectors
+6. Configuration composed of components and connectors